brevzin/cpp_proposals/118x_spaceship/mothership2.md

 ## Clause 27: Time library

-Add `<=>` to all the chrono types where possible, in some cases added as a new constrained function template, in other cases replacing the relational operators.
+Add `<=>` to all the chrono types where possible, in some cases added as a new constrained function template, in most cases replacing the relational operators.
 Also removing no-longer-necessary `!=` operators.

 Change 27.2 [time.syn]: